-Restaurant Mika offers locally sourced dishes that look not only good but also taste good, plus they have handmade chocolates.
+● Restaurant Mika offers locally sourced dishes that look not only good but also taste good, plus they have handmade chocolates.

->

-> ● Þrastarlundur is perfectly situated in the town of Selfoss with plenty of tasty food options making it a great place to stop for dinner after touring the Golden Circle.
+● Þrastarlundur ideally situated in the town of Selfoss with plenty of tasty food options making it a great place to stop for dinner after touring the Golden Circle.

->

-> Thingvellir, Gullfoss, and Geysir are the anchors of the Golden Circle but if you want to expand your Golden Circle experience, you can check out these other points of interest:
+Thingvellir, Gullfoss, and Geysir are the anchors of the Golden Circle but if you want to expand your Golden Circle experience, you can check out these other points of interest:

->

-> A volcanic crater lake.
-It’s bright blue color set against the surrounding volcanic rock is stunning.
+A volcanic crater lake.
+It’s a bright blue color set against the surrounding volcanic rock.
+It is stunning.
 There is an entrance fee of 400 ISK to help with the preservation of this gem on privately owned land.

->

-> At one time, the center of religious power and scholarship in Iceland, Skálholt, is now home to a rebuilt church and museum where visitors can explore the crypt and view religious relics and artifacts.
+At one time, the center of religious power and scholarship in Iceland, Skálholt, is now home to a rebuilt church and museum where visitors can explore the crypt and view religious relics and artifacts.

->

-> Take a short detour on a gravel road to find Faxi waterfall on the Tungufjlót river.
+Take a short detour on a gravel road to find Faxi waterfall on the Tungufjlót river.
 While not as imposing as Gullfoss, this waterfall is impressive in its own right with a handy salmon ladder to help salmon make their way upstream to spawn.
 There’s even a picnic area where visitors can have a snack while they sit and enjoy the falls.

->

-> For those seeking accommodation outside of Reykjavik and close to the sites of the Golden Circle, there are several hotels and guesthouses in the towns and villages of the region.
+For those seeking accommodation outside of Reykjavik and close to the sites of the Golden Circle, there are several hotels and guesthouses in the towns and villages of the region.

->

-> This charming village gives visitors a taste of small-town Iceland.
+This charming village gives visitors a taste of small-town Iceland.
 Much of Iceland’s produce is grown in the greenhouses of Hveragerði.
-Make sure to get in a visit to the Geothermal Park while you’re in town.
+Make sure to get in a visit to Geothermal Park while you’re in town.

->

-> Route 1 or the Ring Road, which runs around the entire island, passes straight through Selfoss, making it a convenient base camp for your Golden Circle excursions.
+Route 1 or the Ring Road, which runs around the entire island, passes straight through Selfoss, making it a convenient base camp for your Golden Circle excursions.
 The town has a great swimming pool, and all types of accommodation are available.